MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/skip.md

 jobs:
   build-deploy:
+    name: Build and deploy

     if: ${{ github.event_name != 'pull_request' }}

     steps:
       - name: Build

       - name: Deploy
 ```

 ## Skip a step

 Add a check for a given step.
-If the condition returns false, then the current step _and_ subsequent steps will be skipped.

-The steps before will always run.

 ### Event type